 Why is this academic affiliation so important?

-Children's Hospital Colorado and our affiliates at the University are responsible for virtually all of the pediatric research published in the Rocky Mountain region in the past decade, as well as several internationally recognized medical milestones, including the discovery of toxic shock syndrome (TSS) and development of new pediatric heart surgery techniques now used around the world.
+Children's Colorado and our affiliates at the University are responsible for virtually all of the pediatric research published in the Rocky Mountain region in the past decade, as well as several internationally recognized medical milestones, including the discovery of toxic shock syndrome (TSS) and development of new pediatric heart surgery techniques now used around the world.

-Children’s affiliation with the University of Colorado School of Medicine means that our doctors are not only expert clinicians, but also active researchers working toward better ways to care for kids.
-Plus, the Anschutz Medical Campus laboratories provide close physical proximity that allows Children’s physicians to collaborate with their academic colleagues and transfer scientific discoveries into practice more quickly.
+Our affiliation with the University of Colorado School of Medicine means that our doctors are not only expert clinicians, but also active researchers working toward better ways to care for kids.
+Plus, the Anschutz Medical Campus laboratories provide close physical proximity that allows Children's Colorado physicians to collaborate with their academic colleagues and transfer scientific discoveries into practice more quickly.

-In short, your child receives world-class care at Children's Hospital Colorado because our doctors, nurses and clinical staff are also researchers at the top of their fields.
+In short, your child receives world-class care at Children's Colorado because our doctors, nurses and clinical staff are also researchers at the top of their fields.